Bilkis Bano case: Supreme Court decision on remission

-On 18 August 2022, around 6,000 signatories, including activists, eminent writers, historians, filmmakers, journalists and former bureaucrats, urged the Supreme Court to revoke the early release of the rapists, while the Opposition parties criticised the BJP.
-The convicts harassed the witnesses of the case when they were out on parole as recently as in the year 2021, which added to the criticism of the remission.
+On 18 August 2022, around 6,000 signatories, including activists, eminent writers, historians, filmmakers, journalists and former bureaucrats, urged the Supreme Court to revoke the early release of the convicted individuals, while parties in the opposition such as the INC criticized the BJP.
+The convicts harassed the witnesses of the case when they were out on parole as recently as 2021, which added to the criticism of the remission.

-A few days later, Supreme Court agreed to look into plea challenging release of 11 convicts.
+A few days later, the Supreme Court agreed to look into plea challenging the release.
 A bench comprising Chief Justice of India N. V. Ramana, Justice Ajay Rastogi, and Justice Vikram Nath however posed a query with respect to the legal bar on grant of remission to the convicts.

 On 8 January 2024, Supreme Court of India has held that the Gujarat government was not competent to grant remission because the remission could only be granted by the government of the state where the trial was held, namely Maharashtra.
-The Court struck down the remission granted, in August 2022, to the 11 men who had been sentenced to life imprisonment.
-The court ordered the men to surrender to the jail authorities within 15 days.
+The Court struck down the remission granted to the 11 men who had been sentenced to life imprisonment and ordered that the men surrender themselves to the authorities within 15 days.
+All 11 convicts surrendered at the Godhra sub-jail on 21 January 2024, shortly before the expiry of the deadline set by the Supreme Court.